Basic views on corporate governance

 In compliance with Article 427 Paragraph 1 of the Companies Act of Japan and the Articles of Incorporation, the Company has entered into a liability limiting agreement with each Outside Director and with each Outside Audit & Supervisory Board Member to limit their liability for damages under Article 423 Paragraph 1 of the Companies Act.
 In this agreement, the limit of liability is set at the minimum amount required by law for Outside Directors and Outside Audit & Supervisory Board Members who perform duties in good faith and without gross negligence.

-(c) Basic policy on the establishment of internal control system
+(c) Basic policy on the establishment of internal control system and the status of establishment

 I. Internal control system that ensures proper conduct of business